Classic Meatloaf Recipe – the best!

 Don’t you love all the new exciting foods and dishes that are available now?
 Fifteen years ago who would have dreamed we’d be ordering jackfruit on our BBQ sandwiches, drinking açai berry juice, making pudding with chia seeds, or shredding jicama on our salads?

-Another component of meatloaf is a filler, like breadcrumbs, panko, or oatmeal.
+Filler: Another component of meatloaf is a filler, like breadcrumbs, panko, or oatmeal.
 For this recipe, you’ll use dried unseasoned bread crumbs.
-My mom always uses oats.
+My mom always uses oats (and they’re gluten-free) but I prefer dried bread crumbs.
 Use what you have in your pantry or what you like the best.

 Homemade Breadcrumbs

+Finish.
 Shape it into a nice loaf, plop it in the pan, and spread on a tangy mixture of ketchup, brown sugar and red wine vinegar.
-I like to put half the mixture on right away, and then the rest of it towards the end of the baking time.
+I like to use half of the glaze, partially bake the meatloaf, and then add the remaining glaze for the final portion of baking time.

 Pretty much anything goes well with meatloaf!
 Try it with: